Because of the current restrictions we are currently meeting monthly via Zoom Meetings.

 |20 Oct||'The UK's Most Influential Civil Servant: Edwin Chadwick (Edwin Who?) '||Eric Midwinter|

 |24 Nov||'The Boer War: the Full Story'||Roger Thompson|

 |15 Dec||'It is 1896; We are the Government: the Question: Shall we repeal the 1865 Red Flag Road Act?'
 And...'Quiztory - a Merry Christmas quiz to boost the party spirit|

-Recently, at our regular Southdown Methodist meeting venue, we have debated whether the USA was right to drop atomic bombs on Hiroshima and Nagasaki.
-We have also investigated measures introduced by Gladstone’s first government (1868–74); and we have looked at archaeological discoveries providing clues about who built the ancient Mexican city of Teotihuacan (and what led to its destruction).
-We have also studied: early railway developments in Britain and their effect on social reform; the Vietnam war; First World War poets; and controversies surrounding women’s suffrage: should they have been given the vote.
-The first Autumn date is a talk on Karl Marx on Sept.
-18. Other dates are Oct.
-16, Nov.
-6 and Dec.
-4.
+Before Covid-19, we used to gather at our Southdown Methodist Hall meeting venue.
+In the past, we have debated whether the USA was right to drop atomic bombs on Hiroshima and Nagasaki.
+We investigated the measures introduced by Gladstone’s first government (1868–74) and we looked at archaeological discoveries providing clues about who built the ancient Mexican city of Teotihuacan (and what led to its destruction).
+We have also studied: early railway developments in Britain and their effect on social reform; the Vietnam war; First World War poets; controversies surrounding women’s suffrage; and Karl Marx.

 Some Topics in 2021:

 1641; WAS THAT THE MOST IMPORTANT YEAR IN ENGLISH HISTORY?